 5. Improve the UX

 Since January is a low-revenue month, it is the safest time to perform A/B tests, site redesigns, or technical updates without risking your highest-earning days.
-Some of the most common issues preventing publishers from brand growth are outdated website designs, unintuitive site navigation, and confusing taxonomies.
-Newer companies with more modern design and friendlier UX are beating legacy sites that didn’t make the necessary changes.
+Some of the most common issues preventing publishers from brand growth are outdated website designs, unintuitive site navigation and confusing taxonomies.
+Newer companies with more modern design and friendlier UX are beating legacy sites who didn’t make the necessary changes.

 6. Direct Sales Strategy